cdozdil/OptiScaler/Config.md

 ; true or false - Default (auto) is false UseDelayedInit=auto
 ```
-Diagram below show flow of Dx11 with Dx12 upscaling process.
-Yellow circles are syncing (or possible syncing points). `SyncAfterDx12` selects when second sync will happen.
+The diagram below shows the flow of Dx11 with Dx12 upscaling process.
+Yellow circles are sync points (or possible sync points). `SyncAfterDx12` selects when the second sync will happen.

 ![dx11 with dx12 flow](images/Dx11wDx12.png)